 This book takes a view of the politics of the time which is wholly different from the view normally current today, for example in Wikipedia.
 It bases itself solely on documents of the time, not on later victors’ rewriting of history.

-I tell the story of the songs from the point of view of their own time, without reference to later versions of history or to later agendas.
-And I see the songs as a part of the propaganda of the time, in fact as one of the most powerful aspects of that propaganda because in these songs, the recipients of the propaganda not merely heard the message but participated in it by actually themselves singing the message of the propaganda.
+This book considers that these political songs of the time were one of the most powerful aspects of the propaganda of the time because in these songs, the recipients of the propaganda not merely heard the message but participated in it by actually themselves singing the message of the propaganda.

-The principal composer of songs of the war was Fernando Sor, who has six known songs of this kind to his credit, all of them discussed in this book.
-The book gives full and often previously unexplored details about the circumstances in which he and others wrote and composed these songs.
+The principal composer of these songs of the war was Fernando Sor, who has six known songs of this kind to his credit, all of them discussed in this book.

-I hope very much that you may wish to be a subscriber.
 I think that you will find the book interesting and with new information if you are interested in the Peninsular War, or the Guerra de la Independencia, or Fernando Sor, or the nature of propaganda, or indeed the whole political and propagandistic state of Spain at that time.
-The book has been awaited for quite a while, and if you are a subscriber you will receive one of the first copies.

 You can consider buying also the ebook version to serve as index to enable you to find readily any of the songs.